Throw Momma from the Train

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 Larry Donner, an author with a cruel ex-wife, teaches a writing workshop in which one of his students, Owen, is fed up with his domineering mother.
 When Owen watches a Hitchcock classic that seems to mirror his own life, he decides to put the movie's plot into action and offers to kill Larry's ex-wife, if Larry promises to murder his mom.
 Before Larry gets a chance to react to the plan, it seems that Owen has already set things in motion.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure